jolin-io/fall-in-love-with-julia/README.md

 3. Run jupyter

-    Either use your favorite jupyter installation or run in a terminal (bash, for Windows use the subsystemlinux)
+    Either use your favorite jupyter installation or run in a terminal (bash/zsh, for Windows use WSL)

     ```bash
     ProjectFolder="$HOME/JuliaProjects"